moirage/alignment-research-dataset/README.md

 ### What Keys are in Each JSON of the Dataset?

-The important thing here is that not all dataset contain all the same keys.
-If they have the same keys, the names are the same.
-However, it makes no sense to say "journal_ref" when we are talking about an audio transcript.
+The important thing here is that not all of the dataset entries contain all the same keys (though they all have the "`text`" key).
+That said, the key names are standardized so you should not run into any issues where `source` in one entry is something like `source_of_entry` in another.
+We do this because it doens't make sense to say "journal_ref" when we are talking about an audio transcript.
 So, you will need to make sure you add a `try-except` in your code if you want to grab things other than `'text'`.

-If you would like to know the specific keys from each source in the dataset, please look at the code for that source in [align_data](./align_data).
+For now, if you would like to know the specific keys from each source in the dataset, please look at the code for that source in [align_data](./align_data).

 Here's what the data for the arXiv papers looks like: